nagadeepak511/nagadeepak511/README.md

 ### Hi there 👋
-I am a B.Tech student.🌱 I am currently learning Full stack web development along with my studies.
+I am a B.Tech student .
 Programming languages which I know:
 1) C++
 2) Python
-3) JavaScript -> node, express
+3) JavaScript -> node, express, reactjs

 Other skills:
 HTML, CSS, DataStructures and algorithms, mongoDB and Bootstrap